Climate Jargon

 Kyoto Protocol: 1997 treaty to reduce climate change, replaced by the Paris Agreement

-Least Developed Countries (LDC): 44 developing countries with the lowest economic development
+Least Developed Countries (LDC): 44 poorest countries

 Levelized cost of energy (LCOE): Lifetime cost of an electricity generating system, divided by the total electricity delivered, used for comparisons

-Life-cycle assessment: Measuring lifetime climate impacts
+Life-cycle assessment: Measuring lifetime climate harms

-Lignite: Soft, brown, low-carbon coal
+Lignite: Soft, brown, low-energy coal

 Liquefied natural gas (LNG): Natural gas pressurized and cooled to a very low temperature, then shipped to other countries